 Processes of language learning and multilingualism

 The multilingualism of pupils is not always seen as a positive factor.
 In many cases, the home languages of pupils are even ignored or seen as inferior.
-According to Auger (2009), teachers often get academic and linguistic skills mixed up, giving them a negative view on multilingualism in the classroom.
+According to Auger (2009)i, teachers often get academic and linguistic skills mixed up, giving them a negative view of multilingualism in the classroom.
 For both the teacher and the pupil it is very useful to make use of what the pupil is already capable of: this way, the pupil feels valued and he/she can transfer elements that he/she is already familiar with in the home languages to the school language, which allows for further development.

 Therefore, it is important that you do not formulate a diagnosis too soon.
 Instead, an approach based on multilingualism is preferred: proactive and strategic use of the learners’ home languages needs to be made.
 This allows the pupils to have access to higher conceptual and cognitive tasks.
-Kenner and Ruby (2012) conducted a study in which they showed the advantages of bringing the cultural and linguistic knowledge of the pupils and their communities into the classroom, creating new spaces for multilingual learning.
+Kenner and Ruby (2012)iconducted a study in which they showed the advantages of bringing the cultural and linguistic knowledge of the pupils and their communities into the classroom, creating new spaces for multilingual learning.
 The creation of a new syncretic curriculum enabled:

 • more collaborative learning;